MirjamCa/Thesis/README.md

 ## Validator

-The solution validator is available as a C++ source file in `or_pas_validator`.
+The solution validator is available as a C++ source file in `or_pas_validator.cc`.
 The compilation command is provided on top of the file as a comment.
 The library libxml++ needs to be installed.